Vitamin D Supplementation for Obesity: Potential Mechanisms of Action and an Update of Randomized Controlled Trials

-influence on bone health.
+lower prevalence of many chronic diseases.
 We questioned whether vitamin D influenced body fat mass.

 Current evidence from RCTs of good quality did not unequivocally support the contention that vitamin D accelerated

-indirect effect through an improvement in calcium metabolism, is expected.
+indirect effect through an improvement in calcium metabolism, was plausible.
 Outcomes from trials recently completed or